wjvappen/wjvappen/_pages/asof.md

 Here some info where I refer to the [website](https://asof.awi.de/).

-2026 ASOF workshop in Bergen
+2026 ASOF workshop in Bergen (21-23 April 2026)
 ======

+[Here](../files/ASOF2026_PreliminaryPlanandLocalInformation_20Nov2025.docx.pdf) is the detailed invitation letter for the 2026 ASOF workshop in Bergen.
-Please register for the 2026 workshop in Bergen at this URL.
+Please register for the 2026 workshop in Bergen [here](https://forms.gle/7AwaskCw7moEX8NR7).